 The fair value of long-term loans and payables is based on the market price for the same or similar debts or on the current interest rates available for debt with the same maturity profile.
 The carrying amount of long-term loans and payables with variable interest rates approximates their fair values.
-For long-term loans and payables with fixed interest rate the fair value is determined using the market information on the structure of common interest rates, through coupon and zero-coupon bonds or swap rates considering the respective risk premium.
+For long-term loans and payables with fixed interest rate the fair value is determined based on discounted expected future cash flows using the market information on the structure of common interest rates, through coupon and zero-coupon bonds or swap rates considering the respective risk premium.